Investing Portfolio Management

-10 Tips for Managing Your Investment Portfolio
+10 Tips for Investment Portfolio Management

-- Even if you don't trade online, consider getting online access to your account.
+Even if you don't trade online, consider getting online access to your account.
 Most investing portfolio management takes place over the internet.
 Online access to your account allows you to review your account whenever you want.
 You can verify information that you received from your broker or adviser or in your confirmations or account statements.
 If you don’t have online access to your account, then you may not be able to reference the most up-to-date information, which could wreak havoc on your risk management and, ultimately, your return on investment.
 You also may be able to request that your confirmations and account statements be sent to you via email.
 In this event, make sure to save those emails!

 If you believe you have been wronged or see a mistake in your account, act quickly.
 Immediately question any transaction or entry that you do not understand or did not authorize.
 Don't be timid or ashamed to complain.
 The securities industry needs your help so it can operate successfully.
 Here are the steps you should take: